 Source: lowcarbspark.com

-If you love tomatoes with eggs, then this Keto shakshuka should definitely be a breakfast regular on your table.
+If you love tomatoes with eggs, then you will love this Keto shakshuka.

-Sauteed onions and peppers with canned tomatoes, topped with eggs!
+Sauteed onions and peppers with canned tomatoes, topped with eggs that are cooked until set and the veggies are buttery soft.

-With fragrant spices such as paprika and cumin, this recipe has all the aroma and flavor you want, minus the fattening calories.
+With fragrant spices such as paprika and cumin, this is a flavorful recipe without the fattening calories.

 Per Serving: